5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 And so even our politicians, when they get up and they talk in front of people, they're not talking about what they want to build.

-They're talking about all the problems.
+They're saying they're talking about all the problems.

-They say, oh, this is a problem.
+They're saying, oh, this is a problem.

 That's a problem.

-There's this going on in the schools, and we need to destroy this and we need to take on that and take down this agency.
+There's this going on in the schools and we need to destroy this and we need to take on that and take down this agency.

 Okay, great.